-For the benefit of tourists the menu at Chez Léon highlights traditional Belgian dishes with the a little black, yellow and red tricolour.
+For the benefit of tourists, the menu at Chez Léon highlights traditional Belgian dishes with a little black, yellow and red tricolour.
 It lists 14 different styles of mussels.
 The most popular, according to André, was Special Mussels, whose recipe remains secret.
 He divulged it features Belgian beer.

 The country is, of course, famed for its beers.
 The restaurant has served its own brew, Léon, since 2001, so I ordered a glass.
 It’s a refreshing, rounded beer with plenty of flavour.

-For my starter I spurned the calf’s brains tartare and frogs’ legs with garlic in favour of shrimp croquettes.
-They breadcrumb-covered, hand-rolled croquettes came with dark green, deep-fried parsley, whose colour and crispy texture reminded me of seaweed.
+For my starter, I spurned the calf’s brains tartare and frogs’ legs with garlic in favour of shrimp croquettes.
+The breadcrumb-covered, hand-rolled croquettes came with dark green, deep-fried parsley, whose colour and crispy texture reminded me of seaweed.

 The kitchen is semi-open, featuring white glazed tiles.
 A black and white portrait of a chef in a gilt frame hangs to the left of the busy workplace.
 I kept glancing over, anticipating the arrival of my main course.